 A New Public Mental Health Education Series

-Mental Health Greensboro is partnering with the Greensboro Public Library and GROW to bring, “Diving into Diagnosis,” a series of free workshops that each highlight a specific mental health challenge, its symptoms, how it can affect you or your loved ones, and treatment.
+Mental Health Greensboro’s GROW program is partnering with the Greensboro Public Library to bring “Diving into Diagnosis,” a series of free workshops that each highlight a specific mental health challenge, its symptoms, treatment, and how it can affect you or your loved ones .

 These workshops will be held on the fourth Wednesday of each month, from 1:00 pm – 2:30 pm at:

 Wednesday, March 27th, 1:00 pm – 2:30 pm